melissataylor1/EditYourText/README.md

 Right click on package.json and select "Open in Integrated Terminal"

-There should be a package.json file included.
 To install the various npm packages used run the command

 ```md
 npm i